szTheory/streakable/README.md

 # Streakable

 Ruby gem to track consecutive day streaks :calendar: on your Rails/ActiveRecord models.
-Fork of [has_streak](https://github.com/garrettqmartin8/has_streak) by Garrett Martin.
-This version has a different include interface and more options.
+Hard fork of [has_streak](https://github.com/garrettqmartin8/has_streak) by Garrett Martin. with a different include interface and more features.
 Requires Ruby >= 2.1 and ActiveRecord >= 3.0.
 GitHub project page: https://github.com/szTheory/streakable

 ## Installation